 Lower dependency on technique

 Alternative to trial licenses

 Below, we go into each of these benefits in more detail.

 The Dutch software companies on which this article focuses often have the desire to grow exponentially and internationally.
 While growth increases the scope and continuity of companies, it also puts extra pressure on the organization.
 Not only do new customers need to be supplied with products, they also need to be supported and trained in the use of the software.
 In order to be able to cope with this growth, good preparation is very important.
 Not only do processes and systems have to be scaled up, the training of international customers, employees and partners also has to be considered.
 E-learning can offer a solution in this respect.
 Because e-learning has an investment curve that starts high and then quickly flattens out, companies can choose to invest in training even before they grow.
 They can reap the benefits of this during and immediately after the period of growth.

 Scalability as a prerequisite for investors

-We see that prior to growth, companies look for investors who will then finance this growth.
+We see that prior to growth, companies look for investors who will finance this growth.
 Investors will look at the product, business plan, market and scalability of the company.
 A company that is insufficiently scalable will have little potential for an investor looking for a company that is ready for expansion.
-A company that still depends on manual training will therefore not be very interesting for investors.
+A company that still depends on manual training will therefore not be very interesting to investors.